sf0628/web103-prework/README.md

 Submitted by: Sophia Fu

 About this web app: This web app allows users to view, edit, and add their favorite creators.
-This includes anything from Twitch streams, to Tiktokers.
+This includes anything from Twitch streams to Tiktokers.

-Time spent: 6 hours
+Time spent: 7 hours

 ## Required Features